 Try to reinsert the microphone jack first to make sure it’s not because of a loose connection of the jack.
 If it doesn’t work, try to move the microphone plug from front to rear jack or vice versa if your microphone was using the rear jack.
 Then, try to set up the microphone again.

 Check if your preferred Microphone is enabled and set as default

 Windows update will sometimes cause conflicts between hardware, especially when you have multiple devices of the same type.
-For example, if you have more than 1 microphone (often happen in laptop since most of them have a built-in microphone), Windows will sometimes be unable to identify which one to use.
+For example, if you have more than one microphone (which often happens in laptops since most of them have a built-in microphone), Windows will sometimes be unable to identify which one to use.

 To check if your microphone is selected, enabled, and set as default, follow these steps:

 - Go to the start menu and search for Sound.

 - Go to the Recording tab.

 - Right-click on your preferred microphone and select “Enable.”

 - While it’s selected, click “Set as default” at the bottom.